 New Year is behind us.
-It is that part of the year when we make New Year’s resolutions, and spend time with our loved ones.
-This is part of what makes New Year special.
-This time of year we pay attention to the things that matter most.
+It is that part of the year when we make New Year’s resolutions and spend time with our loved ones.
+This is part of what makes the New Year special.
+This time of year, we pay attention to the things that matter most.
 But what about your website?

-It also needs love and one of the first things to check after the New Year is the website footer.
+It also needs love, and the website footer is one of the first things to check after the New Year.
 Why does that matter?
-When your readers notice an outdated year in the footer they might think your website content is out of date.
+When your readers notice an outdated year in the footer, they might think your website content is out of date.
 It’s a small thing that can do a lot of damage, but really really easy to fix.
 Go ahead and take a look.
-It is usually located next to the copyright on the very bottom of the webpage.
+It is usually located next to the copyright at the very bottom of the webpage.

-If the footer is configured properly, the new year will be populated automatically.
-When the year is hardcoded, you will need to manually change it, likely under the footer template.
+The new year will be populated automatically if the footer is configured properly.
+When the year is hardcoded, you will need to change it, likely under the footer template manually.